Student Portal Information Architecture and Interface Design

 Outcome and Impact

 The university has just begun implementing the visual improvements and assigning content cleanups to different departments.
-This work will be a long-term project because of the portal's size.
+Because of the portal's size, this work will be a long-term project.
 Metrics to measure the impact are not available yet.

 I would recommend measuring: